hypo69/hypo/docs/gemini/consultant/ru/utils/csv.md

 **Changes Made**

+- Replaced `json.dump` with `j_dumps` for consistent use of custom JSON handling from `src.utils.jjson`.
-- Added type hints using `typing` for better code clarity and maintainability.
-Specifically, `List[Dict[str, str]]` is changed to `list[dict[str, str]]`.
+- Added type hints to parameters and return values.
-- Improved error handling.
-Instead of just catching `Exception`, more specific exceptions like `FileNotFoundError` and `TypeError` are now caught and logged appropriately.
-- Replaced standard `try-except` blocks with explicit error handling using `logger.error` for better debugging.
-This prevents the traceback from being lost.
-- Added comprehensive docstrings in RST format for all functions, methods, and classes.
-Docstrings are now complete and follow RST formatting conventions.
+- Improved docstrings to comply with RST standards and include `TODO` notes where needed.
-- Fixed the return type in some functions to reflect their actual output.
+- Fixed incorrect type annotation for `data` parameter in `save_csv_file`.
+- Improved error handling by using `logger.error`.
+- Added missing `import` statements.
+- Minor style improvements.
+- Added `mkdir(parents=True, exist_ok=True)` for safety when creating directories.
-- Changed parameter name `exc_info` to a more descriptive name.
+- Changed `exc_info=True` to a default value for readability.
-- Added `import csv`  to the top of the file if it's missing.

-**Complete Code (Copy and Paste)**
+**Full Code (Improved)**

 ```python
 # \file hypotez/src/utils/csv.py